Mom Health

 PICK UP YOUR VEGETABLES & OTHER WIC FOODS AT GROCERY SERVICES NORTH

 Get all your summer salad ingredients at Grocery Services North.
-All locations in Dallas, Waco, Tyler, and Longview are conveniently located near WIC clinics for easy WIC grocery shopping.
+All locations in Dallas, Waco, Tyler, Longview, Amarillo and Lubbock are conveniently located near WIC clinics for easy WIC grocery shopping.
 Everything in the store is WIC approved.
 Find a location near you today.

 March 2022